evothings/cordova-HTTP/README.md

 If calling downloadFile an exception is thrown with the text "Function downloadFile is not supported by Evothings Viewer".

+For security reasons Evothings Viewer does not allow apps to write to the file storage on the phone.
+If you wish to use file storage and the cordova-plugin-file plugin, you can build your own version of [Evothings Viewer](https://github.com/evothings/evothings-viewer).

 ## Libraries

 This plugin utilizes some awesome open source networking libraries.
 These are both MIT licensed: